 UTP: Commerce is equivalent to the first year of your undergraduate commerce studies.
 Upon completion of the programme you will be eligible to progress* to the second year of the Bachelor of Commerce degree and you will be able to choose from a variety of specialisations.

 UC boasts New Zealand's oldest Bachelor of Commerce degree.
 At the time of its introduction in 1906 the UC Bachelor of Commerce degree was one of the first business degrees in the British Commonwealth.

-UC's College of Business and Law is ranked in the top 100 universities in the world for Accounting and Finance, and in the top 150 for Economics and Econometrics **.
+UC's College of Business and Law is ranked in the top 150 universities in the world for Accounting and Finance, and in the top 200 for Business and Management, and Economics and Econometrics**.

 UC and its business partners provide many opportunities for you to gain practical business experience and make important contacts.
 Internships, business case competitions, career fairs and student groups all allow you to put classroom theories to the test in the real world and network with industry professionals.

 To learn more about the Bachelor of Commerce at the University of Canterbury click here: http://www.canterbury.ac.nz/future-students/qualifications-and-courses/bachelors-degrees/bachelor-of-commerce

 Additional options may include

 - International Business